gianellin/nft-card/README.md

 ### Useful resources

 - [React-Bootstrap Documentation](https://react-bootstrap.github.io/getting-started/introduction/) - This helped me define my components for this asset.
 I could divide items, and use suggested styling.
-- [Hover Selector](https://www.w3schools.com/cssref/sel_hover.php) - This is a "indepth" resource for CSS, specific to the hover selector, and it provides good examples on how to use it.
+- [W3 Schools - Hover Selector](https://www.w3schools.com/cssref/sel_hover.php) - This is a "indepth" resource for CSS, specific to the hover selector, and it provides good examples on how to use it.
+- [Stack Overflow - Deployment error handling ](https://stackoverflow.com/users/saves/20241958/all).
+This post helped me with the following deployment error: "Failed during stage 'building site': Build script returned non-zero exit code: 2".

 ## Author